Biteable/luna/README.md

 yarn build # note demos not built here, see yarn demos
 ```

+Note that `/demos/**.*ts` get built (but git ignored) so that we have typescript's error reporting, but `esbuild`'s speed and convenience for bundling for the browser.

 Watch: `nvm use` then separate terminal windows for `yarn watch`, `yarn demos`, and `yarn serve`.